History of Mali: 2020s

 On June 5, 2020, street protests calling for the resignation of President Ibrahim Boubacar Keïta began in Bamako.
 On August 18, 2020, mutinying soldiers arrested President Ibrahim Boubacar Keïta and Prime Minister Boubou Cissé.
 President Keïta resigned and left the country.
 The National Committee for the Salvation of the People led by Colonel Assimi Goïta took power.
 This was the fourth coup since independence from France in 1960.
 On September 12, 2020, the National Committee for the Salvation of the People agreed to an 18-month political transition to civilian rule.
 Shortly after, Bah N'Daw was named interim president.

 On May 25, 2021, Colonel Assimi Goïta dismissed the transitional president Bah N'Daw and the transitional prime minister Moctar Ouane from their positions.
 On June 7, 2021, Mali's military commander Assimi Goïta was sworn into office as the new interim president.
 According to Human Rights Watch (HRW) Malian troops and suspected Russian mercenaries from the Wagner Group executed around 300 civilian men in central Mali in March 2022.
 France had withdrawn French troops from Mali in February 2022.

-In 2023, Burkina Faso proposed a federation with Mali to bolster their political and economic clout by uniting their resources, territories, and populations, aligning with a broader movement among African nations to form regional alliances to tackle common challenges and promote collective interests.
-This initiative evolved into the Alliance of Sahel States (AES), formalized in September 2023 with Niger's inclusion, following military coups in all three countries (Mali in 2020 and 2021, Burkina Faso in 2022, and Niger in 2023).
+In 2023, there was a proposal from Burkina Faso to establish a federation with Mali.
+The aim of the federation was to amplify the political and economic influence of both nations by combining their resources, territories, and populations.
+This initiative was part of a larger trend of African countries forming regional alliances to address shared challenges and advance their collective interests.
+The proposal faced criticism and opposition due to concerns over cultural, historical, and economic differences between the two countries, as well as issues regarding the distribution of power and resources and the potential loss of national sovereignty.

-The AES aimed to enhance security, economic integration, and sovereignty, with plans for a confederation by July 2024, including a joint biometric passport, a common currency, and shared infrastructure to foster trade, energy, and agricultural self-reliance.
-However, the proposal sparked concerns over cultural, historical, and economic disparities between Burkina Faso and Mali, alongside fears of unequal power distribution and eroded national sovereignty.
-Critics also highlighted the challenges of political instability, ongoing jihadist insurgencies, and the juntas' alignment with Russia over traditional Western partners, which strained relations with ECOWAS, leading to their withdrawal in January 2024.
-The AES's ambitious goals face hurdles due to limited funding, vast territorial challenges, and escalating violence, with over 8,000 deaths in Burkina Faso alone in 2023, raising doubts about its ability to deliver stability and integration.